Sage-Bionetworks/portalsDocs/articles/access_controls.md

 ![sharing button examples]({{site.url}}/assets/images/sharing_buttons_examples.png)

 #### Creating a team
 If you want to share a project with a specific group of people, you can create a team.
 Any Synapse user can create a team and invite other Synapse users to join their team.
 Only after the invited user accepts this invitation is he/she added to the team.
-Similarly, any Synapse user can request to be added to a team, but will not be added until a team administrator approves the request.
+Similarly, any Synapse user can request to be added to a team.

 ### Sharing content within a project
 By default, all content residing within a project **inherits** the project `Sharing settings` that you specify for the project.
 You may change this by creating a local `Sharing setting` on any `folder, file` or `table.` If you change the `Sharing setting` on a folder all content within that folder will inherit that change.
 Just as your are able to control who can access your project, you can also restrict or open portions of your project using the `Sharing setting` for a folder or subfolder.